carlmylo/docu-rpcs3/pages/english/cust-config/main.md

 <ul>
 <li><strong>"Show trophy popups"</strong> - Mimics the way Trophy notifications appear on the PS3.
 I personally disable this as the game has its own pop-ups.</li>
 <li><strong>"Show PPU compilation hint"</strong> - This creates a popup whenever RPCS3 is compiling units for the PPU.
 This only comes up once as the “Recompiler (LLVM)” setting in the CPU tab does this when launching the game.</li>
 <li><strong>"Show shader compilation hint"</strong> - This creates a popup whenever RPCS3 is compiling shaders.
 Whether you leave it on or not is up to you, but I should tell you what this means as it is important.
 When you run PS3 games, it has to compile shaders to “translate” the graphics from a PS3 format to a format your PC can work with. <strong>The game will</strong> appear to <strong>stutter when this happens</strong>. <strong>This happens on ALL computer systems.
 When it finishes</strong> compiling an effect, <strong>it will usually never happen again</strong>. <strong>The best way to deal with this is</strong> just <strong>to</strong> <strong>play the game</strong> as it will quickly go away.
-You can also use Rock Band 3 Deluxe’s Autoplay modifier to let it go through a few songs in party shuffle and let it compile a decent amount of shaders.</li>
+You can also use Rock Band 3 Deluxe's Autoplay modifier to let it go through a few songs in party shuffle and let it compile a decent amount of shaders.</li>
 <li><strong>"Start games in Fullscreen mode"</strong> - Switches to Fullscreen when you start Rock Band 3.</li>
 <li><strong>"Use Native Interface"</strong> - Removes the pretty displays RPCS3 adds, including notifications and game startup background.
 It will instead use old school pop-ups.
 This can also fix a problem with instrument controllers soft locking the game when the keyboard comes up.
 The native interface also seems to cause slight frame rate drops.</li>
 </ul>